Lorel/zk/README.md

 Hint: follow the examples given [here](https://github.com/rgs1/zk_shell#usage).

-ZK-Shell is a useful tool to debug and interactig live with a running ZooKeeper service.
+ZK-Shell is a useful tool to debug and interacting live with a running ZooKeeper service.
 However, to implement more complex scenarios and algorithms, we will rely on the Kazoo's Pythong bindings, as described next.